 Changing that map requires dedicated training, mentorship and financial support.
 Wallace House and the University of Michigan are distinctly positioned to lead the way in tackling these challenges.
 Together they can provide journalism innovators access to resources and experts to create sustainable solutions for the region.

-The most significant departure from our traditional model is that the Midwest News Fellows will remain connected to their organizations during the program and they will be working closely with faculty consultants on real time development of their core business or project.
+The most significant departure from our traditional model is that the Midwest News Fellows will remain connected to their organizations during the program and will work closely with faculty consultants on real-time development of their core business or project.